-Personal Protective Equipment (PPE) is designed to protect construction workers from physical dangers and/or health hazards.
-PPE provides protection and reduces the risk of hazards on a construction site.
-This eLearning module will help learners identify the types of PPE worn on construction sites and when they should be used.
-A minimum of 80% on the module questions must be achieved to achieve a certificate of completion.
+The Occupational Health and Safety Act (OHSA) is the cornerstone legislation of occupational health and safety in Ontario.
+Becoming familiar with the OHSA is one important step in providing a safe and healthy workplace for all parties.
+This eLearning module will help learners understand the structure of the OHSA and locate references under the Act.
+A minimum of 80% on the module questions must be achieved on the Knowledge Check questions to achieve a certificate of completion.
 Learners will have the opportunity to receive feedback on their results and retry any questions.
 Learners must get to the last slide of the module and Click Exit module for completion to be recorded.
-Read More
+Read more

 Shopping Cart